themanfred/Next-Wave/README.md

 # Atos website
 Development of a portal for the administration and visualization of the CV of applicants to the ATOS company.
 Additionally, the development of a video game whose purpose will be the preselection of interviews through questions and responses specific to the tools and/or programs to be used.

+Therefore, the objective of this project is the creation of a web application that allows interested candidates to register their Curriculum Vitae through a web page, which will generate a standardized format for all CVs that are registered in the corresponding database.

+Curriculum Vitae may be filtered under certain parameters by recruiters (or administrators) for greater optimization in the search for different profiles.
+On the other hand, the video game will be the technical interview format that the applicant must take.
+This will be based on what the applicant previously wrote or selected in their CV, specifically, on the vacancy to which they will be applying.

 <img width="626" alt="Atos" src="https://github.com/themanfred/Next-Wave/assets/42932766/0cb4fe61-be4c-4f73-8764-ca7719b6d8a1">

 ------